 ¼ cup water

-4. In a medium casserole dish (I used an 8.25″ 1.5 QT casserole dish), add 1 cup of the gratin sauce, and spread it evenly across the bottom.
+6. In the greased casserole dish, add 1 cup of the gratin sauce, and spread it evenly across the bottom.

-5. Add chard (drained of any excess water) over the top of the sauce.
+7. Add the swiss chard to the casserole dish over the top of the gratin sauce.

-6. Pour the remaining sauce over the chard, and top the casserole with the bread crumb topping.
+8. Pour the remaining gratin sauce over the swiss chard, and top with the breadcrumb mixture.
 Bake at 400 F for 30 minutes uncovered.
 Remove from the oven and serve.